China Confirms British Consulate Employee Held On 'Administrative Detention'

 Hunt's successor, Dominic Raab, went further, telephoning Hong Kong's chief executive, Carrie Lam, to condemn police violence against the protesters and to call for an independent investigation of their actions – a move that was not well received in Beijing.

-"It is simply wrong for the British government to directly call Hong Kong's chief executive to exert pressure," Chinese Foreign Ministry spokesman Hua Chunying said at the time.
+"It is simply wrong for the British government to directly call Hong Kong's chief executive to exert pressure," Chinese Foreign Ministry spokesperson Hua Chunying said at the time.

 Concerning to see what's happening in Hong Kong and the worrying pictures of clashes between police & protesters at the airport.
 As I said to Carrie Lam during my call last week, we condemn the violence & encourage constructive dialogue to find a peaceful way forward.— Dominic Raab (@DominicRaab) August 13, 2019